fossasia/eventyay-tickets/doc/administrator/installation.rst

 flavours, but we can offer you a list for Ubuntu.
 You should be able to find the appropriate packages on your system from there:

-On Ubuntu-esque systems, you will need packages like:
+On Ubuntu-like systems, you will need packages like:

 - ``build-essential``
 - ``libssl-dev``